-PRODUCT LEAK TYPE VAPORS NATURAL G AS Gas Lighter than air and will generally rise and dissipate.
+PRODUCT LEAK TYPE VAPORS NATURAL G SAS Gas Lighter than air and will generally rise and dissipate.
 May gather in a confined space and travel to a source of ignition.
-HEALTH HAZARDS mixture warnin es with air.
-Vapo g and may be t as or liquefied g by heat, sparks or flames and will form explosive ors may cause dizziness or asphyxiation without oxic if inhaled at high concentrations.
-Contact as may cause burns, severe injury and/or
+HEALTH HAZARDS mixture warnin with ga Will be easily ignited by heat, sparks or flames and will form explosive mixtures with air.
+Vapors may cause dizziness or asphyxiation without warning and may be toxic if inhaled at high concentrations.
+Contact with gas or liquefied gas may cause burns, severe injury and/or frostbite.